MPs criticise delay in Government response to childcare funding petition

-The report, The impact of Covid-19 on maternity leave and parental leave, was in response to more than 226,000 people signed an e-petition raising concerns about the dangerous impact the pandemic is having on their children’s development and their own mental health.
-The petition called for the Government to extend maternity leave by three months with pay in light of Covid-19.
+The report, The impact of Covid-19 on maternity leave and parental leave, was in response to more than 226,000 people who signed an e-petition raising concerns about the dangerous impact the pandemic was having on their children’s development and their own mental health.
+The petition called for the Government to extend maternity leave by three months with pay, in light of Covid-19.

 It highlighted the funding crisis faced by early years providers and called on the Government to conduct an urgent short-term review of funding for the childcare sector to ensure that there are sufficient childcare places for parents due to return to work.

 It also recommended conducting an independent review of childcare provision, including lessons learned from the pandemic, to ensure the future sustainability of the sector.